maneetoo/Weak-Tables/README.md

 ## 💡 What It Does

-Utility module for working with weak-reference tables in Roblox Luau.
-Allows creation of tables where keys and/or values can be automatically removed by garbage collector.
+WeakTables provides a clean, type-safe API for creating tables with weak references in Roblox Luau.
+Unlike regular tables, weak tables automatically remove entries when their keys or values are no longer referenced elsewhere, preventing memory leaks in long-running games.

-> Example: Object cache → when object gets destroyed, table entry removes itself → no memory leaks!
+> Example: Create a cache for expensive computations → store results with weak keys → when objects are destroyed, entries are automatically removed → no manual cleanup needed!

 ---